 The Dragon Pit is your Dragon’s home.
 Here you will hatch your egg, feed your dragon, check their stats, and optimize their talents.
 You can also customize your dragon’s name and appearance using special items.

 You can also access the Research menu from the Dragon Pit.
 This will redirect you to the Maester’s Tower, where you can research ancient knowledge to support your dragon’s success in battle.
-Look for more information about the Dragon research in the Dragon Talents & Research guide coming soon.
+Look for more information about the Dragon research in the Dragon Talents & Research guide.